doctrine/phpcr-odm-documentation/en/reference/basic-mapping.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PHPCR handles multivalue (array) data natively.
 The PHPCR-ODM exposes this feature through the
-`multivalue` attribute of properties.
-Unless specified as true, properties are considered single
+`multivalue` attribute of properties and adds support for hashmaps (storing the keys as well).
-value.
+Unless specified as true, properties are considered single value.

 .. configuration-block::